copernicus-mogley/zkav.club/workshops/README.md

 ### Workshops

-Zk Av Club Workshops are conversational sessions where people learn by doing, together.
+Zk Av Club Workshops are sessions where people learn by doing, together.

-Workshops are conversations, not presentations.
+> Workshops are conversations, not presentations.

 Bring questions.
 Bring half-finished ideas.